Ragnarök in Norse Mythology: Meaning, Summary, & Cause

 The mighty wolf Fenrir breaks free

 In Gylfaginning in the Prose Edda, the mighty wolf Fenrir is said to have bitten of the god Týr’s right hand.
 A son of the trickster god Loki, Fenrir was such a fierce creature.
 He was bound by the Aesir gods; however, he destined to break free from his bondage at the onset of Ragnarök.
-It was also prophesied that Fenrir wreek unimaginable havoc before killing Odin during Ragnarök.
+It was also prophesied that Fenrir will wreak unimaginable havoc before killing Odin during Ragnarök.

 So the question that begs to be answered is: Why didn’t the gods kill Fenrir in spite of those damning prophesies?
-According to the myths, the gods refused to slay Fenrir because they did not to desecrate the sanctuary that held Fenrir.
+According to the myths, the gods refused to slay Fenrir because they did not to want to desecrate the sanctuary that held Fenrir.

 Other events that take place at the onset of Ragnarök